Redundant church: Reuse

 Depending on their listed status, many closed churches can be converted to other uses.
 Several are used as community and education centres—for example, All Saints' Church, Bristol and All Saints Church, Harthill.
 In Chester, Holy Trinity Church now serves as the town's Guildhall, and St Michael's Church as a heritage centre.
 St Peter's Church, Offord D'Arcy, managed by the Churches Conservation Trust, is used to host festivals, including a film festival.

 Others buildings are used in more unusual ways.
 Old St Ann's Church, Warrington is an indoor climbing centre (one of several churches used in this way).
 Others are art galleries, coffee shops, and even pubs and clubs (e.g. High Pavement Chapel in Nottingham).
 Many are converted into residential properties.

 In some cases—such as the grade-I-listed St Ninian's, Brougham, a Churches Conservation Trust church—the building's remote location makes alternative use impractical.

 Methodist buildings

 The popularity of Methodism and other non-conformist churches in the 19th century has left many chapel buildings which cannot be sustained.
 At their height, various Methodist factions ran about 14,000 chapels in the UK.
 With declining attendance, in 2002 the United Methodists owned just over 6,000, and disposed of about 100 each year.
-Particularly significant chapels may be taken into the care of the Historic Chapels Trust.
+Particularly significant chapels may have been taken into the care of the Historic Chapels Trust which has since dissolved and its buildings redistributed.